V4641 Sgr is an X-ray binary system containing a stellar-mass black hole and an intermediate-mass secondary.

 The VLA observations showed that the object’s jet was moving at nine-tenths the speed of light.
 Other radio telescopes observing the object were NRAO’s Green Bank Interferometer in West Virginia; the Australia Telescope Compact Array; the Molonglo Observatory Synthesis Telescope, also in Australia; the MERLIN array in Britain; the Ratan 600-meter radio telescope in Russia; and radio telescopes at the Owens Valley Radio Observatory in California.
 The radio observations also provided the distance measurement for the binary system.

 The RXTE Proportional Counter Array (PCA), a very large X-ray telescope, was rapidly reoriented to observe V4641 Sgr about 4.5 hours after the brightest flare.
-A fourth event, lasting 20 minutes, was recorded by the PCA to reach an intensity of one-sixth that of the brightest flare.
+The PCA recorded a fourth event lasting 20 minutes to reach an intensity of one-sixth that of the brightest flare.

-The PCA data reveal complex substructure, with luminosity changes by a factor of four within one second, and by a factor of 500 within minutes.
+The PCA data reveal a complex substructure, with luminosity changes by a factor of four within one second and by a factor of 500 within minutes.
 No further high-energy emission from V4641 Sgr has been observed with any satellite since the end of the flare seen by the PCA.
 “Combining the data from all three instruments, we saw four of the most dramatic rapid X-ray intensity changes ever seen from one star,” Smith said.
-“This behavior is new.
-We’ve never see anything like it.”]
+“This behaviour is new.
+We’ve never seen anything like it.”]

-These three radio images, made from observations at the Very Large Array in Soccorro, New Mexico, show the activity of V 4641’s jets on Sept.
+These three radio images, made from observations at the Very Large Array in Socorro, New Mexico, show the activity of V 4641’s jets on Sept.
 16 and 17, 1999.
 The first image shows a jet shooting outward about 125 astronomical units — three times the distance from the sun to Pluto.
-It moves at about 90 percent the speed of light on a path that is slightly inclined towards Earth.
-Just 30 minutes later, the jet had faded noticeably (center image).
-By the following day the intensity had dropped 40 times (right), but it remained for about three weeks until its signal faded into the background.
+It moves at about 90 per cent the speed of light on a path slightly inclined towards Earth.
+Just 30 minutes later, the jet had faded noticeably (centre image).
+By the following day, the intensity had dropped 40 times (right), but it remained for about three weeks until its signal faded into the background.
 Credit: Robert Hjellming, National Radio Astronomy Observatory

-The light curve below details my visual observations from October 1999 to the current March 2014 observing season.
-Note the activity between magnitude 11.1 and 13.0 before the dramatic outburst on September 15 1999 to magnitude 8.8.
-Four more outbursts have been observed but only peaking to 11th magnitude with the last one in 2005.
+The light curve below details my visual observations from October 1999.
+Note the activity between magnitude 11.1 and 13.0 before the dramatic outburst on September 15, 1999, to magnitude 8.8.
+Four more outbursts have been observed but only peaking to 11th magnitude, with the last one in 2005.

-There was also some activity to magnitude 12.7 in June 2007.
-Combining with the Swift data (ATel #1135), the object showed active phases recurring with time-scales of 1-2 d at least between May 20 and May 25 up until June 5.
+There was also some activity to a magnitude of 12.7 in June 2007.
+Combining with the Swift data (ATel #1135), the object showed active phases recurring with time scales of 1-2 d at least between May 20 and May 25 up until June 5.

-On September 10, 2010 I observed a very brief brightening to magnitude 12.4 over 30 minutes duration which was ended by cloud cover.
-Checking the field again 2 hours later V4641 Sgr was back to it’s normal state.
-V4641 Sgr was being monitored by Swift/XRT and RXTE/PCA as noted in the Astronomers Telegram below.
+On September 10, 2010, I observed a very brief brightening to magnitude 12.4 over 30 minutes duration, which was ended by cloud cover.
+Rechecking the field 2 hours later, V4641 Sgr was back to normal.
+V4641 Sgr was monitored by Swift/XRT and RXTE/PCA, as noted in the Astronomers Telegram below.
 (ATel #2892)